h4x3rotab/dstack-teekit/ATTESTATION-GCP.md

 may break some features).

-To use Let's Encrypt with your domain, configure it with an A record to point to your TDX VM's IP, and then run, from the ra-https repo root:
+To use Let's Encrypt with your domain, configure it with an A record to point to your TDX VM's IP, and then run, from this repo's workspace root:

 ```
 scripts/setup-nginx-certbot.sh <example.com>